buggsi/snap-tweet/README.md

 If you have a question about usage, [ask on Discussions](https://github.com/privatenumber/snap-tweet/discussions).

 If you'd like to make a feature request or file a bug report, [open an Issue](https://github.com/privatenumber/snap-tweet/issues).

+## Note about this fork
+These are modifications originally done by @FelixDubois (https://github.com/privatenumber/snap-tweet/pull/38).
+Unfortunately, he deleted his fork, so this is a new fork with his work.

+### Added features:
+- Can specify the output filename
+- Increased the default scale by 2x
+- Fill the comment and/or like buttons
+- Show or hide the amount of comments